ro-i/time-sheet/README.md

 Run `make test` to run a small and (currently) very simple test.
 It is no longer based on python unit tests, but on a simple reference implementation using GNU AWK.
-(Hopefully too simple to be wrong... :-) )
+(Hopefully too simple to be wrong... :-) ) The positions of the relevant csv columns are hardcoded in this script, so if you want to use it beyond `make test`, you have to adapt it.

 The test dumps the calculated pandas.DataFrame objects to csv files (using the `dump` command of the script, calculates the same data with AWK, and then